 Mendota is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mendota is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Mendota who work in sales jobs (88.24%), food service (11.76%), and office and administrative support (0.00%).

-Mendota is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mendota does not have a public transit system used by locals to get to and from work.

 The per capita income in Mendota in 2022 was $22,687, which is low income relative to Virginia and the nation.
 This equates to an annual income of $90,748 for a family of four.